If your digital camera has manual mode and manual focus, you can learn to take successful night photographs on your first try.

 About the Author:

-Gary Ramey is an instructor at two colleges in South Florida teaching digital photography techniques, concept development, desktop publishing, website design, application quality assurance, and project management.
-To see more articles about photography, please follow this link: http://www.trickphotographyideas.com/photography/.
+Gary Ramey (trickphotographyideas.com) is an instructor at three colleges in South Florida teaching graphic design, Photoshop, digital photography techniques, concept development, desktop publishing, website design, application quality assurance, and project management.